Pat Carney: Cabinet minister

 When the Tories formed government under Prime Minister Brian Mulroney as a result of the 1984 election, Carney was appointed to Cabinet as Minister of Energy, Mines and Resources, and was responsible for dismantling the previous Canadian government's unpopular National Energy Program.

 In 1986, she was named Minister of International Trade and, as such, was involved in negotiating the Canada-US Free Trade Agreement.

-Carney did not run for re-election in the 1988 election.
+Carney did not run for re-election in the 1988 election due to continuing pain from arthritis.

 Senator

 In 1990, she was appointed to the Canadian Senate by Governor General Ray Hnatyshyn.
+In January 1991, Carney—a pro-choice advocate of women's rights to abortion—voted against the restrictive, anti-abortion Bill C-43 proposed by her successor as MP for Vancouver Centre and fellow Conservative party member, Kim Campbell.
+Despite "heavy, heavy pressure" from Campbell and other party members, Carney maintained her opposition and the bill failed in the Senate with a tie vote, the first legislation to do so in 30 years.
+In 2023, Carney recalled that "Conservative senators were not expected to vote down their own government's bill.
+We had the option to simply abstain."
+Several male senators planned to abstain as they felt abortion was a "women's issue" but when they saw Carney vote no, it spurred them to similarly oppose the bill and contribute to its defeat.

+In 1997, Carney suggested that British Columbia might benefit from separating from Canada.

-Carney, a pro-choice advocate of women's rights to abortion, voted against the abortion law proposed by her successor as MP for Vancouver Centre, Kim Campbell.
-The bill failed in the Senate in a tie vote.
-In 2000 Carney acted on concerns that landmark lighthouses on both Canadian coasts were being neglected by teaming up with Senator Mike Forrestall from Nova Scotia to introduce the Heritage Lighthouse Protection Act, a private members bill which enjoyed consistent multi-party support in subsequent minority Parliaments and which received royal assent in 2008.
+In 2000, Carney acted on concerns that landmark lighthouses on both Canadian coasts were being neglected by teaming up with Senator Mike Forrestall from Nova Scotia to introduce the Heritage Lighthouse Protection Act, a private members bill which enjoyed consistent multi-party support in subsequent minority Parliaments and which received royal assent in 2008.

-Carney had mused that the Province of British Columbia might benefit from separating from Canada.

 On October 11, 2007, the Prime Minister's Office announced that Senator Carney intended to resign, two years in advance of the mandatory retirement age of 75 years.
 She officially resigned on January 31, 2008.
 In 2011, she was made a Member of the Order of Canada "for her public service as a journalist, politician and senator."